slavanga/baseguide/README.md

 ## Grid
-The grid framework is based on the [Bootstrap grid system] (http://getbootstrap.com/css/#grid).
+The grid framework is based on the [Bootstrap grid system](http://getbootstrap.com/css/#grid).

 ### Breakpoints
 Breakpoints can easily be configured using the ```$mq-breakpoints``` map.
 Note that the breakpoints have to be sorted from small to large.